abkap/chat-system/README.md

 ## How To Run

 1. install dependencies
+   `npm install`
-   `npm install`.This will install all the dependencies for this project
+   This will install all the dependencies for this project
 2. execute
    `node app.js`